 The more data the machine observes, the better it becomes at recognizing meaningful patterns—and therefore, the better it becomes at “learning” in the human sense.
 This concept is important when we make the connection between ML and the realities of the insurance experience.

 Those who have worked in the business for a long time know that insurance relies heavily on data.
 The company deals with large, complex swathes of data pertaining to customers’ health, financial data involved in underwriting and product pricing, and other data involved in day-to-day operations.
 But most legacy insurance systems only utilize a fraction of that data, and even when they do, the task of culling and processing that data is extremely taxing on them.

 AI and ML technologies, however, have changed the game.
 Machine learning, in particular, has the potential to make an insurance company more data-driven than it already is.
 The results of such a data-driven approach are quite favorable to the insurance business.
-Thanks to ML technologies that unlock a 360-degree view of all the data in the insurance process, insurers can be more agile and responsive in their decision-making.
+Thanks to machine learning consulting services that unlock a 360-degree view of all the data in the insurance process, insurers can be more agile and responsive in their decision-making.

 4 Insurance-Related Tasks That Will Benefit from Machine Learning

 There are four areas of the insurance experience that will benefit from extensive use of machine learning.
 They are the following:

 First, ML can assist underwriters in the already difficult task of writing policies.
 The technology will allow them to digest large and complex sets of data that pertain to risks and potential losses, and therefore arrive at the most competitive prices.